cs6006/cs6006.github.io/content/blog/second.md

 some rather hungry kids.

-We were out of time, but the students had enough fun that Ms Zdan requested that I leave the cards for them to play with until next week's lesson.
+We were out of time, but the students had enough fun that Ms Zdan requested that I leave the cards for them to play with.
 I left her with all eight cards, and a hint:
 _n_ cards can say _2<sup>n</sup>_ things.